Anomalous thermal relaxation in warm ion plasmas: Results and discussion

-In Fig. (\ref{fig:eta}) we show the $T(t)$ dependence on the $\eta$ parameter and its effect on anomalous relaxation.
-As measured from electron-ion scattering and discussed in previous works \cite{barba22,barbamnras_10.1093/mnras/stae235} a Gaussian charge spread is assigned depending on the particular species.
-We take \cite{XurefId0} $a_i=\frac{3}{2\left\langle R^2\right\rangle}$ with a quadratic radius $\sqrt{\left\langle R^{2}\right\rangle}=\left(0.8 A^{1/3}+2.3\right)$.
+In Fig. (\ref{fig:eta}) we show the thermal evolution dependence on the $\eta$ parameter and its effect on anomalous relaxation.
+As measured from electron-ion scattering and discussed in previous works \citep{barba22,barbamnras_10.1093/mnras/stae235} a Gaussian charge spread is assigned depending on the particular species.
+We take \cite{XurefId0} $a_i=\frac{3}{2\left\langle R^2\right\rangle}$ with a quadratic radius depending on the ion mass $A$, $\sqrt{\left\langle R^{2}\right\rangle}=\left(0.8 A^{1/3}+2.3\right)$.
 As shown, in Fig. (\ref{fig:eta}) top panel depicts $\eta = 0.41$, middle $\eta=0.2$ and bottom $\eta=0$ i.e. point-like particles.
-We use $(Z,A)=(38,128)$ ions at $n_I = 1.1 \times 10^{-4} fm^{-3}$.
+We use the one-component ion system with species $(Z,A)=(38,128)$ at $n_I = 1.1 \times 10^{-4} \rm fm^{-3}$ representing a typical neutron-rich ion present in proto-NS matter approaching crystallized phases such as those in the crust \citep{pearson10.1093/mnras/sty2413}.
 It can be seen that the hot-cold crossing appears as $\eta$ grows, thus hinting at the crucial nature of the Gaussian spread of the charged particles and how neglecting this refinement when using point-like approximations ($\eta=0$) in the simulations may prevent from observing it.

 To characterize the $T(t)$ behavior it is useful to analyze the time correlation function of the ion velocity, defined as $C(t) = \langle v(t)v(0)\rangle$ where the brackets $\langle ..\rangle$ represent the ensemble average.
 In particular, the normalized velocity correlation function, $R(t)=\frac{C(t)}{C(0)}$ informs of the diffusive process in the system.
 Note that these quantities have a quadratic dependence on the velocity of the particles, and thus they can be fitted to functional forms such as those in Eqs. (\ref{eq:newton}) and (\ref{eq:stretched}). $R(t)$ stores information about the memory of the initial state that the system keeps during relaxation.
 In fact, its time evolution can be extracted by ensemble averaging Eq. (\ref{langevin}), see \cite{2015JChPh.142j4106L}, thus showing that a departure from exponential behavior implies the presence of memory effects in the system.